Ks89/angular-cli-skeleton/FILE-STRUCTURE.md

  │ │ │ │ └─components.ts          * export an array of components to easely import into the module's definition
  │ │ │ └─shared.module.ts         * definition of the SharedModule
  │ │ │
+ │ │ ├─app.component.html         * main template's component of the application
- │ │ ├─app.component.ts           * main component of the app SPA
+ │ │ ├─app.component.scss         * scss file for the main component of the application
- │ │ ├─app.e2e.ts                 * example of an e2e test for 'app' SPA
+ │ │ ├─app.component.spec.ts      * main component's unit test
- │ │ ├─app.html                   * main template's component of the app SPA
+ │ │ ├─app.component.ts           * main component of the application
- │ │ ├─app.module.ts              * root module of the app SPA
+ │ │ ├─app.module.ts              * root module of the application (browser-side)
+ │ │ ├─app.server.module.ts       * root module of the application (server-side)
- │ │ └─app.routing.ts             * routes of the app SPA
+ │ │ └─app-routing.module.ts      * routes module of the app SPA
  │ │
  │ ├─styles/                      * root styles (CSS/SCSS) for the entire application (all SPAs) │ │ ├─headings.css               * css file (to show that you can use both css and scss)